 What I am noticing from the work I do through my company THE LEAD ICON is that as soon as a project or strategy fails, the team (this includes managers and leaders) disintegrates and defaults to the defensive mode.
 Then comes the avalanche of blaming, complaining, justifying, gossiping and stonewalling.
 Resentment and mistrust spread like rapid fire and often the hard or soft remedy used by management to reestablish order unwittingly perpetuates the problem, which is then left to simmer and you guessed it, further destroys the company's culture.

-Recently I worked with a group of technologists who were building a machine learning application that would help their customer with data gathering.
+Recently we worked with a group of technologists who were building a machine learning application that would help their customer with data gathering.
 The immediate problems that emerged included: the CEO was distracted with revenue and growth issues, whilst the project leader felt they did not have the authority to call out incompetence and to make certain team members more accountable.
 In the end the customer ended the contract prematurely.
 The project lead ducked for cover and the under performing team members banded together and blamed the projects failure completely on the team leader.
 Not one person claimed any responsibility, including the CEO.

 Employing basic sociological and psychological thinking, this behaviour is due to biology, self-preservation and fear.
 However, until we are brave to change within ourselves the dysfunctional relationship we have with self-awareness, accountability, distraction and handling setbacks, unhelpful behaviour will persist.